LHA101 - Introduction to Arts and the Humanities

 Small group tutorial groups will provide a sense of inclusion and belonging and you will have the guidance of a dedicated, experienced academic tutor and the opportunity to talk through questions and issues with a friendly senior student mentor.
 LHA 101 will also give you the chance to discuss issues you may be having in your other first year subjects, and the skills you develop will increase your opportunities to succeed throughout your entire degree.

-You will learn how to research a topic, write an academic essay, critically analyse sources, communicate your ideas, and reference correctly by looking at four key topics from a variety of views.
+You will learn how to research a topic, write an academic essay, critically analyse sources, communicate your ideas, and reference correctly by looking at three key topics from a variety of views.
 These are:

 - Privacy and consent